-If you’re into wearing colored sunnies, try contrasting them with your outfit instead of matching.
+If you’re into wearing coloured sunnies, try contrasting them with your outfit instead of matching.
 The subtle yellow of these shades perfectly coordinates with the bright fuchsia statement of the outfit.

-Or, if you’re really into wearing bright colors, an all-black pair of shades helps tone it down and injects the overall look with a hearty dose of cool.
+Or, if you’re really into wearing bright colours, an all-black pair of shades helps tone it down and injects the overall look with a hearty dose of cool.

 Metallic toes, metallic bag, metallic shades: a perfect combination.

-If you’re wearing one piece in an on-trend color like pastel pink, matching your sunglasses to your statement piece ties the whole look together.
+If you’re wearing one piece in an on-trend colour like pastel pink, matching your sunglasses to your statement piece ties the whole look together.

-If you imagine this outfit without the sunglasses, it loses a lot of its luster, no?
+If you imagine this outfit without the sunglasses, it loses a lot of its lustre, no?